faizela/rock_paper_scissors/README.md

 # Rock, Paper Scissors
 ---
-Rock paper scissors is a project in the Odin Project Foundations sections which demonstrates DOM Manupilations Skills.
+Rock paper scissors is a project in the Odin Project Foundations sections which demonstrates DOM Manipulations Skills.

 ## Projects Aims